Is Nursing School Hard? What to Expect in Nursing School

 Nursing School May Be Hard, But It’s Worth It

 For students with prior non-nursing college experience, a four-year degree may not seem worth the challenges.
-However, with the University of Mount Saint Vincent’s ABSN program, you can complete your nursing degree in as few as 16 months, starting your journey sooner than in a traditional program.
+With The Mount’s ABSN program, however, you can complete your nursing degree in as few as 16 months.
+Is nursing school hard?
+Yes, but with the help of the ABSN program, you can fast-track your path to nursing and re-enter the workforce faster.